AriFordsham/GHCWiki/objective-c/classes.md

 We may have to compute the class DAG and make sure we generate class initialisation code that at module load time allocates, registers, and subclasses all Objective-C classes in the right order.

+## BIG Questions

+### How do we represent ObjC classes in Haskell land?

+It could just be a pointer.
+The advantage of a pointer is that there is no issue of keeping ObjC land and Haskell land data in sync (BIG PLUS).
+However, what does it mean to export a class in that case?
+In fact, we would need to allocate, populate, and register the class in ObjC land and then **import** it into Haskell land.
+This clashes with that the Haskell identifier mentioned in a `foreign export` is at a usage, not a defining occurrence.

+### How do we populate ObjC classes with ivars, methods & properties in Haskell land?